 Yes, a wireless thermometer is worth it.
 They cut out the stress of constantly checking the temperature of your meat by hand and disrupting the cook.

 If you cook regularly or are a professional chef, monitoring the temperature of your food will ensure you don’t overcook or undercook.
 For this reason, an accurate thermometer is a must.

-Do Professional Chefs Use Thermometers?
+Do Professional Chefs Use Smart Meat Thermometers?

 Best Bluetooth BBQ Thermometer - Our Winner